THE END OF THE WICKED

 Meanwhile the governments of the world, who it seems often include wicked people, go on their way promising the peace and prosperity that is not in their power to provide.
 Their attitude is somewhat disgusting, at least to me.
 My confidence is in the Lord, not in any human being.

 Surely in vain have I kept my heart pure; in vain have I washed my hands in innocence.
-(Psalms 37:13)
+(Psalm 37:13)

-There comes a time in the life of the faithful saint when he begins to wonder if all his efforts to keep a pure heart and live a holy life has been in vain.
+There comes a time in the life of the faithful saint when he begins to wonder whether all his efforts to keep a pure heart and live a holy life have been in vain.
 It seems like the wicked are under no such discipline, and yet they have good health and fine families.
 They appear to lack nothing.

 All day long I have been plagued; have been punished every morning.
-(Psalms 37:14)
+(Psalm 37:14)

-If I had said, "I will speak thus," I would have betrayed your children.
-(Psalms 37:15)
+If I had said, “I will speak thus,” I would have betrayed your children.
+(Psalm 37:15)

 I believe Asaph, a prominent Israelite leader of worship, is saying that if he spoke about his troubles he would have caused God’s children to lose faith.
 It is so true that no matter what our personal problems may be, we need to keep speaking faith to those around us.

-When I tried to understand all this, it was oppressive to me (Psalms 37:16)
+When I tried to understand all this, it was oppressive to me (Psalm 37:16)

 Till I entered the sanctuary of God; then I understood their final destiny.
-(Psalms 37:17)
+(Psalm 37:17)

 When you think about it, most of us really do not know that is good for our country.
 We may think we do, but do we actually?
 That being the case, wouldn’t it be wise to tell Jesus what we would like, and then finish our prayer with, “Your will be done”?